 Previous clinical trials completed by a third party have shown that oral selonabant is rapidly absorbed, well tolerated and, when repeatedly administered to obese subjects, leads to weight loss, an effect that is consistent with central antagonism of the cannabinoid receptor type-1 ("CB1"), the primary target of agonists like THC.
 In March 2021, our European clinical trial application ("CTA"), which is equivalent to an investigational new drug application in the United States, was accepted in the Netherlands to allow us to utilize oral selonabant in a randomized, double-blind, placebo-controlled Phase 2 human proof-of-concept clinical trial for potential use as a treatment for ACI (NCT05282797).
 The study (the "Netherlands Trial") was designed to evaluate the safety, tolerability, pharmacokinetics, and effectiveness of a single oral dose of selonabant in treating healthy adult subjects challenged with THC.
 On March 28, 2023, we announced complete results from Part A and Part B of the Netherlands Trial, in a total of 134 subjects.
 Dosing of an additional 20 subjects in an open-label extension of the study ("Part C") was initiated in July 2023 and the study was completed in August 2023.
-We met with the U.S. Food and Drug Administration (the "FDA") in July 2023 for a Type B meeting to discuss the Part A and B Phase 2 data and the potential path forward for Phase 3 development of oral selonabant in ACI patients presenting to the emergency department combined with a larger THC challenge study in volunteers could potentially provide substantial evidence to support a new drug application.
-In addition, an observational study in patients presenting to emergency departments with ACI is currently ongoing.
-The study is designed to determine concentrations of cannabinoids and metabolites in plasma and gather information on signs and symptoms, patients' disposition and selected assessments, where possible.
-We believe the data generated from the Netherlands Trial provide support for our development pathway.
+We met with the U.S. Food and Drug Administration (the "FDA") in July 2023 for a Type B meeting to discuss the Part A and B Phase 2 data and the potential path forward for Phase 3 development of oral selonabant for the treatment of adult ACI and received the minutes of the meeting in August 2023.
+The FDA indicated that a single well-controlled study of oral selonabant in ACI patients presenting to the emergency department combined with a larger THC challenge study in volunteers could potentially provide substantial evidence to support a new drug application.
+In addition, an observational study in patients presenting to emergency departments with acute cannabis-induced toxicity is currently ongoing.
+The study is designed to determine concentrations of THC and metabolites in plasma and gather information on signs and symptoms, patie

-Rather than proceeding directly with the Phase 3 studies of oral selonabant in adults with ACI, we are prioritizing the advancement of a selonabant intravenous (IV) formulation as a potential treatment for pediatric patients with unintentional cannabis poisoning, which we believe offers the potential for a faster timeline to approval relative to the adult oral product.
-We are currently scaling up the intravenous formulation for initial clinical safety studies.
+Rather than proceeding directly with the Phase 3 studies of oral selonabant in adults with ACI, we are prioritizing the advancement of a selonabant intravenous ("IV") formulation as a potential treatment for pediatric patients with cannabis-induced CNS depression, which we believe offers the potential for a faster timeline to approval relative to the adult oral product.
+We met with the FDA in December 2024 for a Pre-IND meeting to discuss the development of IV selonabant and the initial plan for clinical testing.
+FDA acknowledged the unmet need for a treatment for children exposed to cannabis toxicity, and proposed a close, ongoing collaboration to efficiently advance the selonabant program for the pediatric indication.
+We plan to initiate a single ascending dose ("SAD") study of IV selonabant in healthy adults in the third quarter of calendar 2025, subject to clearance of the protocol by FDA.